-Measuring variations in the timing of juvenile court case processing can be a complex task.4 The case handling practices of juvenile courts vary greatly between jurisdictions, and the courts themselves may be organized quite differently depending on State law.
-As of 1990, 28 States and the District of Columbia placed exclusive jurisdiction over delinquent juveniles in a general trial court or an equivalent specialized court at the highest trial level;5 three States placed juvenile jurisdiction in a state-wide inferior court;6 and 20 States placed it in a combination of courts (Szymanski, 1990).7 Most States give juvenile courts legal jurisdiction over cases involving delinquency, neglect, and status offense proceedings.
+Measuring variations in the timing of juvenile court case processing can be a complex task.
+The case handling practices used in juvenile courts vary greatly between jurisdictions, and the courts themselves may be organized quite differently depending on State law.
+As of 1990, 28 States and the District of Columbia placed exclusive jurisdiction over delinquent juveniles in a general trial court or an equivalent specialized court at the highest trial level; three States placed juvenile jurisdiction in a state-wide inferior court; and 20 States placed it in a combination of courts (Szymanski, 1990).

+Most States give their juvenile courts jurisdiction over cases involving delinquency, neglect, and status offense proceedings.
 Many juvenile courts also have jurisdiction over adoptions, terminations of parental rights, interstate compact matters, emancipation, and consent (i.e., to marry, enlist in the armed services, be employed, etc.).
 Occasionally, juvenile courts may even have jurisdiction over traffic violations and child support matters.

-In addition to differences in structure and organization, juvenile courts across the U.S. also vary considerably in their responsibilities and activities.
-Compared to adult courts, the juvenile court process is highly individualized and multifaceted.
+Beyond court structure and organization, juvenile courts also vary considerably in their responsibilities and activities.
+Compared to the adult courts, the juvenile court process is highly individualized and multifaceted.
 Juvenile courts focus on more than just the legal process leading to the final disposition of a case.
-Their decisions consider the rights and welfare of the individual juvenile and the juvenile's family, as well as the role of other agencies involved with the family such as the educational and child welfare systems.
-A juvenile court's adjudicatory process usually incorporates information about the youth's welfare, the family's situation, the court's prior involvement with both the youth and the family, and the youth's history of adjustment in previous placements or program settings.
+Their decisions must consider the rights and welfare of the individual juvenile, his or her family, and the role of other social institutions involved with the youth and family, especially the schools and the child welfare system.
+A juvenile court's adjudicatory process usually incorporates information about the youth, the youth's family situation, the court's prior involvement with both the youth and the family, and the youth's history of adjustment in previous placements or dispositional settings.